vensder/websockets-test/README.md

 # websockets-test
-Simple python app for web-sockets testing in docker
+Simple python app for web-sockets testing in a docker